emilysas/CV/README.md

 # Emily Sas

-As a passionate junior web developer with an particular interest in test driven development and object oriented design, who derives great satisfaction from writing elegant code.
-I feel that I can add instant value to a firm through my dedication to agile methodologies and TDD.
+As a passionate junior web developer with an particular interest in test driven development and object oriented design, who derives great satisfaction from writing elegant code, I feel that I can add instant value to a firm through my dedication to agile methodologies and TDD.
 I'm looking for a part-time position, in an agile environment, that will allow me to learn as much as I possibly can.

 ## Skills

 ### Programming

-I am equally comfortable in Ruby (Rails and Sinatra) or Javascript (Node.js), and am currently learning Angular.js and C#.Net.
+I am equally comfortable in Ruby (Rails and Sinatra), Javascript (Node.js).
+I recently picked up the fundamentals of C#.Net over the course of a week and a half, and am now turning my attention to Scala.
 I carry out TDD and BDD, and strive to follow the SOLID principles and to keep my code as DRY as possible.
 I believe that in following these principles I can help ensure that my code is TRUE (transferable, readable, usable and exemplery) and, more importantly, that it is easy to maintain and to change.

 * Working within a team to meet a client brief, I spent the final two weeks of Makers creating a Rails Application heavily reliant on a relational database and a complex and secure routing system: [One Day Experience](https://github.com/emilysas/One_Day_Experience_Prototype)
 * During a 2.5 day makeathon, I worked within a team to create an app that used the Twitter API to analyse current trends: [SmartTwits](https://github.com/emilysas/smart_twits)